 - 6. Dip each orange peel about halfway into the chocolate, shaking gently to allow any excess to drip back into the bowl.
 Place the peels on the waxed paper.

-- 7. Refrigerate the candied orange peels until firm, about 1 hour.
-Then serve.
-(You can keep the orange peels in an airtight container in the refrigerator for up to 1 week.)
+- 7. Let the candied orange peels sit at room temperature until firm, about 24 hours, or place in the refrigerator, uncovered, for 1 hour.
+Then serve or gift to your heart’s content.
+(The chocolate-covered candied orange peels will keep in an airtight container in the refrigerator for up to 1 week.)

 Hungry for more?
 Chow down on these: